-It beats my imagination that the most populous black nation on earth and the giant of Africa was once 80% (yeah right?
-That high) self sufficient in food production and was highly dependent on foreign exchange earnings from the exportation of cash crops to manage its economy.
+To discuss the topic, Food Importation Ban, is not new.
+However, It beats my imagination that the most populous black nation on earth and the giant of Africa was once 80% (yeah right?
+That high) self sufficient in food production.
+Secondly, Nigeria was highly dependent on foreign exchange earnings from the exportation of cash crops to manage its economy.
 Hmmm!

 Recall when I wrote an article in 2018 on the CBN’s ban on forex for the importation of fertilizer?

-The article dwelt on the possible implications of a ban on importation especially since the government was yet to set-up a solid framework to encourage local production.
-Well, while the internet may be inundated with testimonials from farmers who have benefited from the Presidential Fertilizer Initiative – an initiative implemented in partnership with the Moroccan Government, to promote the local production of over one million metric tonnes of NPK fertilizer – sources have it that this may not be the case in reality as farmers have rejected these fertilizer specifications owing to the fact that they do not meet their crop nutrient requirements.
+The article dwelt on the possible implications of a ban on food importation.
+It also looked at the fact that the government was yet to set-up a solid framework to encourage local production.
+Well, while the internet may be inundated with testimonials from farmers who have benefited from the Presidential Fertilizer Initiative, (an initiative implemented in partnership with the Moroccan Government, to promote the local production of over one million metric tonnes of NPK fertilizer) sources have it that this may not be the case in reality.
+It is no longer news that farmers have continued to reject these fertilizer specifications owing to the fact that they do not meet their crop nutrient requirements.

 The same fate may befall the country’s food industry with the recent directive by the Federal Government to the CBN not to grant forex (foreign exchange) to food importers.
 This implies that food importers would now have to go through the herculean task of obtaining forex from the black market at higher rates.

+According to the Africareport, infrastructure plays a vital role in providing the necessities of farmers.
+However the questions that come after this sentence come to mind each time we hold discussions on food importation ban.
 Did all stakeholders across the food industry’s value chain dialogue on this issue before now?
 Are we self-sufficient in food production yet?
 What efforts are being made to ensure equitable distribution of food round the country?
-Do farmers now have access to markets or infrastructure that facilitate processing and or storage of excess produce?
-Are farmers well trained in adopting new and improved technologies that will boost food production?
+Do farmers now have access to markets or infrastructure that facilitate processing?
+Are storage facilities for excess produce available?
+Are farmers well trained in adopting new and improved technologies that can boost food production?
 Can Nigerian farmers access credit “easily” and at low interest rates?
 Does the average Nigerian farmer have access to basic amenities for sustainable livelihood?